 Case study 7: Operating gender-responsive checkpoints

-Each case study can be utilised independently.
-Training providers are encouraged to select the case study/ studies that are most suitable to their context and needs.
+Each case study can be utilized independently.
+Training providers are encouraged to select the case study or studies that are most suitable to their context and needs.

 Case-study context

 Each case study begins with the depiction of a situation, called the setting, from which the different actions must be determined.
-All settings in this Handbook use the larger UN CARANA country study as their context, so that names of regions, stakeholders, languages, etc. will be derived from CARANA.
-A summary of the CARANA country study is included at the beginning of the Handbook.
-Readers are encouraged to familiarise themselves with this summary – and ideally with the broader CARANA country scenario – before commencing work on the case studies.
+All settings in this Handbook use the larger Carana country study as their context, so that names of regions, stakeholders, languages, etc. will be derived from Carana.
+A summary of the Carana country study is included at the beginning of the Handbook.
+Readers are encouraged to familiarize themselves with this summary – and ideally with the broader Carana country scenario – before commencing work on the case studies.
 In case this is not possible, specific reading time has been allocated in the moderated and enacted learning modalities for this purpose.
 Further details on how to run the case studies are included in the facilitator instructions (see below).

 Applicability of case studies

-While happening within the fictitious CARANA setting, the case studies presented in this Handbook are applicable to various regions across the world.
+While happening within the fictitious setting of Carana, the case studies presented in this Handbook are applicable to various regions across the world.
 Both the substance and illustrations included in this Handbook are reflective of this intention.
-Special care has also been taken throughout the Case-Study Handbook to move away from gender stereotypes, also in the Handbook’s substantive and visual depictions.
-As such, the reader could come across a Military Gender Adviser who is male, a female former combatant, a male victim of conflict-related violence or an association of female entrepreneurs.
+Special care has also been taken throughout the Handbook to move away from gender stereotypes in the Handbook’s substantive and visual depictions.
+As such, the reader could come across a Military Gender Adviser who is a man, a woman former combatant, a male victim of conflict-related violence or an association of women entrepreneurs.

 Learning modalities